typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/member-ordering.md

 #### Sorting Alphabetically Within Member Groups

 This config specifies that within each `memberTypes` group, members are in an alphabetic case-sensitive order.
+The default member order will be applied if `memberTypes` is not specified.
-You can copy and paste the default order from [Default Configuration](#default-configuration).
+You can see the default order in [Default Configuration](#default-configuration).

 ```jsonc
 // .eslintrc.json